640 South State StreetDover, Delaware 19901

 Obstructive sleep apnea

 Don't drink anything containing caffeine before or during the test.
-Tell your doctor if you are taking medication, and ask whether you have any food, medication, or activity restrictions.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you are taking medicine, and ask whether you have any food, medicine, or activity restrictions.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Plan to be home for the 24 hours you do the test so you can store the urine sample properly.